apogeom/esling-config-apogeom/README.md

 ## ESLint configuration for JavaScript projects

-This the base [ESLint](https://eslint.org/) configuration I use in personal JavaScript projects:
+This the base [ESLint](https://eslint.org/) configuration we use in our JavaScript projects:

 - ✔ Extends the popular [Airbnb Style Guide](https://github.com/airbnb/javascript)
 - ✔ Uses [Prettier](https://prettier.io/) for code formatting